884323767/vue-demo-start/README.md

 # serve with hot reload at localhost:9080
 npm run dev

-# serve with hot reload at localhost:9080
-npm run dev

-# serve with hot reload at localhost:9080
+# sync i18n and serve with hot reload at localhost:9080
-npm run dev
+npm run start

-# serve with hot reload at localhost:9080
+# eslint check
-npm run dev
+npm run lint

 # build for production with minification
 npm run build